How Often Should I Get Dental X-Rays?

 - If you need an endodontist, Shreveport patients may have an x-ray done to see the extent of the damage to the tooth’s root canals.

 For many years there have been debates between medical professionals over the safety and potential risks surrounding dental x -rays.
 Dr. Kristina Neda, a dentist in Georgetown, KY, explains that there are significantly lowered levels of radiation exposure today.
 Technology advancements have ensured this.
 Today, the risks surrounding dental x-rays are almost nonexistent as a result of patients getting only minor radiation exposure, and because of the introduction of digital X-ray technology.

 What to Expect During X-Rays?

 The hygienist or dental assistant typically handles x-rays.
 You will be covered with a lead apron that will help to protect you from some of the radiation that is being used.
 A small plastic device will be placed inside of your mouth, and you’ll be instructed to bite down on it for the duration of the x-ray.
 You may need to have several plastic devices used around your mouth so that the x-rays can be taken of your entire mouth.
-It may not be the most comfortable part of your visit, but it’s essential for your dentist to get an accurate idea as to the condition of your teeth and the roots of your teeth.
+If your dentist has adapted new dental technology, they may use a portable handheld x-ray device.
+Your x-rays are essential for your dentist to get an accurate idea as to the condition of your teeth and the roots of your teeth.